The Bunston surname is a patronymic

 Early Notables of the Bunston family (pre 1700)

-Distinguished members of the family include John Benson (died 1667), a London publisher, best remembered for an important publication of the Sonnets and miscellaneous poems of William Shakespeare...
-Another 28 words (2 lines of text) are included under the topic Early Bunston Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Benson (died 1549), an English Benedictine, the last Abbot of Westminster and first Dean of Westminster; John Benson (died 1667), a London publisher, best remembered for an important publication of the Sonnets and miscellaneous poems of William Shakespeare in 1640; Robert Benson (1676-1731), English Member of Parliament, made Chancellor of the Exchequer 1711, created Lord Bingley in 1713; and Edward...
+Another 66 words (5 lines of text) are included under the topic Early Bunston Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bunston family to Ireland